-Indemnification and Insurance of Directors and Officers
+Indemnification and insurance of directors and officers

 During the financial year, the consolidated entity has paid premiums in respect of an insurance contract to indemnify officers against liabilities that may arise from their position as officers of the Company and its controlled entities.
-Officers indemnified include the company secretary, all Directors and all executive officers participating in the management of the Company and its controlled entities.
-Further disclosure required under section 300(9) of the Corporations Act 2001 is prohibited under the terms of the insurance contract.
+Officers indemnified include the Company Secretary, all Directors and all Executive officers participating in the management of the Company and its controlled entities.
+Further disclosure required under section 300(9) of the Corporations Act 2001 is prohibited under the terms of the insurance contract

-Court Proceedings
+Court proceedings

-Our largest commercial product (Axiron®) has attracted the interest of generic companies in the United States.
-The market remains attractive, with net sales of Axiron in the US alone exceeding US\$145 million in 2016.
+Our largest commercial product (Axiron®) has attracted the interest of generic companies in the US.
 As has been previously communicated, Acrux and our partner Eli Lilly and Company have filed lawsuits for infringement of specified issued US patents against a number of companies that had filed applications for a generic of Axiron®.
-Formal trial proceedings against the Defendants began in June 2016 in the United States District Court for the Southern District of Indiana.
-The relevant patents include claims relating to the formulation (expiry 2017), the application of testosterone to the axilla (expiry 2027) and to the applicator used to apply Axiron® (expiry 2027).
-The court will rule on the validity and/or infringement of those patent claims by the Defendants' proposed products.
-Lilly and Acrux are represented by Finnegan, Henderson, Farabow, Garrett & Dunner, LLP, which is a firm with significant expertise in patent litigation in the United States.
+Lilly and Acrux are represented by Finnegan, Henderson, Farabow, Garrett & Dunner, LLP, which is a firm with significant expertise in patent litigation in the US.
 The conduct of the lawsuit will not have a material impact on Acrux's operating expenditure.